Home & School Communication

 Regular home and school communication is important to children’s learning.
 When teachers and parents talk together about student progress, children do better in school.

 Developing a strong, positive relationship with your child’s teacher works in everyone’s favour.
 When parents and teachers communicate well and work together, everyone comes out ahead—the student, the parents, and the teacher.
-Here are a few suggestions for working on that relationship.

 Each September offers new opportunities for student success.
 Beginning the school year well sets the tone for the rest of the school year.
 Parents and teachers can work together to help children get a good start.

 The BCTF has developed sessions for parents that provide opportunities to learn strategies, gain knowledge and explore concerns.

 Parent-teacher interviews provide the best opportunity to learn about your child's progress, and are an important step in creating positive home/school communication.